The complete 2023 guide to duty of care: what it is and how to implement it in a policy09/15/2021

 The set of processes and methodologies by which these risks are controlled, and consequently the duty of care met, is encapsulated in a document called travel risk management policy.

 In fact, however, the duty of care is the set of potential areas where you may incur some risk, so in order to know how to behave there is need to make a study to assess the specific risk for each area taken into account.

 What can BizAway do?

 Leaning on a travel management company like BizAway can help you to keep many aspects of travel under control, such as providing travel safety tools, like Riskline, that provide real-time alerts and in case of risk, using dynamic maps which can track and know where your employees are at all times.
-Countries in the map are highlighted in different colours according to their risk level (low, very low, medium, medium-high, high).
-This will allow you, either when searching or when booking, to check the reported risk level according to three parameters (General risk level, Security risk level, Covid risk level) with a short description of what the situation is in the country you need to travel to.
+Countries in the map are highlighted in different colors according to their risk level (low, very low, medium, medium-high, high).
+This will allow you, both when searching and booking, to check the reported risk level according to three parameters (General risk level, Security risk level, Covid risk level) with a brief description of what the situation is in the country you need to travel to.
 In addition, BizAway offers you 24/7 support for any of your needs.

 To sum it up

 The duty of care is the set of all the behaviors that the employer must have to protect its employees in every situation.
 This policy must therefore be clear and understandable to employees to assert their rights should something untoward happen.